blackferncreations/germankeycut/boundaries.md

 ## Public and Non-Public Scope

-GermanKeyCut can work across relevant public and non-public interfaces.
+Structural positioning can extend across relevant public and non-public interfaces.

 This does not mean that every internal organizational function is automatically within scope.